Diario de la Marina

 The newspaper was published in exile in Miami, Florida, from 1960 until 1961, when it ceased publication.

+In May, 1960, a mob attacked the offices of Diario de La Marina.

 Soon after the Cuban Revolution led by Fidel Castro that overthrew the Cuban government in 1959, all media - radio, television, and print - underwent a censorship process.
 Some communications sources were altered while others were closed.
-Diario La Marina, due to its anti-Castro position (it had opposed Castro's efforts since well before the revolution) was closed on May 12, 1960, by orders of the government.
+Diario de la Marina, due to its anti-Castro position (it had opposed Castro's efforts since well before the revolution) was closed on May 12, 1960, by orders of the government.
 Armed militiamen and State Security (G2) agents dressed in civilian clothes entered the office premises, expelled employees and vandalized the premises.
 In-house printers were given a revolutionary tract to publish.
+Mobs gathered outside the office building, carrying a coffin filled with Diario de la Marina issues, and burned it in a nearby location.
 The following day, Chief Editor Jose Ignacio Rivero sought political asylum at the Peruvian Embassy.
 After 128 years, the newspaper had ceased operations.